Elderly Care at Home: What Are the Alternatives to a Care Home?

 This shows how much negativity there is surrounding the subject of residential care homes, made worse by the horror stories so frequently talked about in the media.

-Most people assume that a care home is where they will ultimately end up, but in fact, there are a wide variety of alternatives when it comes to care for the elderly.
+Most people assume that a care home is where they will ultimately end up, but in fact, there are a wide variety of alternatives when it comes to elderly care.

-When a loved one reaches the point in their lives that they need 24 hour care to ensure their safety and well-being, the options are split between in home elderly care, and the alternatives which require the care recipient to move out of their home and familiar surroundings.
+When a loved one reaches the point in their lives that they need 24-hour care to ensure their safety and well-being, the options are split between elderly home care, and the alternatives which require the care recipient to move out of their home and familiar surroundings.